metaplex-foundation/umi/docs/plugins.md

 ### Extending the Umi instance

 Last but not least, plugins can also extend the feature set of the Umi instance.
-This allows libraries to provide their own interfaces, extends existing ones, etc.
+This allows libraries to provide their own interfaces, extend existing ones, etc.

 A good example of that is the Candy Machine library which stores all candy guards in a repository — much like the program repository.
-This allows end-users to register their own guards so they can be recognised when creating, fetching and mint from candy machines with associated candy guards.
-In order to make this work, the library adds a new `guards` property to the Umi instance and assigns a new guard repository to it.
+This allows end-users to register their own guards so they can be recognised when creating, fetching and minting from candy machines with associated candy guards.
+To make this work, the library adds a new `guards` property to the Umi instance and assigns a new guard repository to it.

 ```ts
 export const mplCandyMachine = (): UmiPlugin => ({